john-itcsolutions/cheirrs/README.md

      2. We have a minor problem involving shaping Australian Address data for our requirements
      3. The generation of an acceptable JWT token to authenticate to SmartWeb
      4. Get the Nodejs Wrapper package for Carrier working properly
-     5. Find out how to run the provided .go code to create an IOTA account
+     5. Find out how to run the provided .go code to create an IOTA account.
+This is not necessary if you simply connect "live" to the IOTA Tangle as above.
+It is necessary to deploy a private tangle.

  _________________________________________________________________________________________________________________________________________________